fifxx/rr2024_project_respository/README.md

 Filip Ferens 420872

-University of Warsaw, Faculty of Economic Sciences, June 2024

 # Overview
 This project aims to reproduce and enhance the data analysis and regression originally conducted using Python and the Pandas library, as detailed in an article published on QuantEcon.
 The primary objective is to determine whether differences in institutions can help to explain observed economic outcomes, focusing on the seminal paper by Acemoglu, Johnson, and Robinson (2001).

 # Objectives
-Reproduction: Accurately replicate the original analysis using R to ensure the results are consistent with those obtained in Python.
+Accurately replicate the original analysis using R to ensure the results are consistent with those obtained in Python.

-Enhancement: Improve the analysis by including additional steps such as handling missing values, refining variable selection, and any other modifications that arise during the analysis.
+Improve the analysis by including additional steps such as handling missing values, refining variable selection, and any other modifications that arise during the analysis.

 # Methodology
 We translated the original Python code to R and performed the analysis using RStudio and GitHub for collaboration.
 The final report is presented in R Markdown to ensure reproducibility and clarity.